GlitchOo/passbook/README.md

 ## Testing

-You can run the tests with `py.test` or optionally with coverage support (install `pytest-cov` first):
+You can run the tests with `python -m pytest -v`

-    py.test --cov

-You can also generate a HTML report of the coverage:

-    py.test --cov-report html

 You can run the tests against multiple versions of Python by running `tox` which you need to install first.